Imagine…

 How to fix leggy seedlings

 1. Make sure they’re getting enough hours of light.
-If you don’t have a seed starting rack, consider building one.
+If you don’t have a grow light stand, consider building one.
 I have plans for a DIY grow light stand that can be put together in a few hours.

 If you have a cold frame, consider moving your seedlings to it.
 You may need to shade them for a few days as they acclimate to the extra light in the cold frame.